vanphuoc3012/doc-for-ecommerce-project/README.md

   - Sorting users by id, name, email, full name, enabled status.
   - Search user by entering keyword in search field and click search button.
   - Disable a user
-  - Export all users to a .pdf file by click .
-Similar for export file .csv and .xlxs.
+  - Export all users to pdf, csv or xlxs file.
   - Delete a user
   - Edit a user